pburkeyo/ColivingCircle/_posts/2020-04-01-interview-kalen-hayman-haven-coliving.md

 <h3>On the negative aspects of coliving</h3>

-Haven was so self contained, it became a bit of a bubble.
+KH: Haven was so self contained, it became a bit of a bubble.
 Venice beach is already a beach community, so it is its own bubble.

 Parking was an issue and they discourage people from bringing cars to their community because of the high volume, lack of access and neighbors that are residents there.

 <h3>On whether introverts can handle coliving</h3>

-There's certainly space and room for introverts in a co-living community.
+KH: There's certainly space and room for introverts in a co-living community.